egehurturk/Banzai/docs/Http.md

 server.allowCustomURLMapping(true)
 ```

-Priority levels when a path is requested is:
+Priority levels when a path is requested are:
 1. Banzai looks for custom paths
 2. if a `Handler` is not found, then Banzai uses the default `HttpHandler` handler to handle paths.